IRooc/miniweb-coreclr/README.md

 * custom middleware
 * embedded Razor View

-it currently runs on  1.0.0-rc2-16177 coreclr x64.
+it currently runs on  1.0.0-rc2-16357 coreclr x64.
 Tested on windows, mac osx, linux (ubuntu) and windows IoT

-with some workarounds voor mac and linux (used until beta7)
-* remove "resource" line from Core project.json otherwise it won't build
-* make symlink from /src/MiniWeb.Core/Resources to /test/TestWeb/wwwroot/miniweb-resource for edit functionality

 Inspired by the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.

 It needs bootstrap v3.2 for now for the admin menu to work and contains a modified version of [bootstrap-wysiwyg](http://github.com/mindmup/bootstrap-wysiwyg)

 ## Example
 Reference the MiniWeb.Core and one of the storage packages.
 Create an empty website.
-See the TestWeb project for an example implementation.
-Make sure the basic bootstrap files ar in the wwwroot folder.
+See the samples/SampleWeb project for an example implementation.
+Make sure the basic bootstrap files are in the wwwroot folder.

 Page templates are stored in the /Views/Pages folder